ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Bring people out to New York for 1-2 weeks; fly people back and forth
 - Have video calls (_make people put their camera on_)
 - People are social animals - have the "water cooler talk over Slack"
-- Create a balance between people who smile and people who are great engineers (_both?_)
+- Create a balance between people who smile and people who are great engineers
 - Find people who get and appreciate taking on challenges, specifically the challenge of working remotely
 - You can never talk about the _why_ enough; people can lose ability to get excited without the why
-  - Give people what **and** why, furthermore pitch the tech team like investors
+  - Give people the what **and** the why, furthermore pitch the tech team like investors

 ## A few keys to success (aka let's make this work)
 - Design the teams first to create the architecture you want to create
 - Regularly have people meet in person (e.g. send people from NYC to Belfast)
 - Document everything (e.g. "If not written down, it doesn't exist")
-- Understand local power structure, have a local partner
+- Understand the local power structure, have a local partner
 - When distributed - learn local labor laws
 - Work with countries that other people don’t want to work in
 - Do your diligence, research the company, laws and the people you are looking to work with
-- Must have good leadership in place; need a partner you can trust.
+- Have good leadership in place _(a must)_; need a partner you can trust.
-- Vertically align teams to areas of business and make sure everyone they need is collocated.
+- Vertically align teams to areas of business and make sure everyone they need to communicate with is collocated.
 It is critical to get teams independent, avoid spreading work amongst teams
 - When a region is found that you like, hire a recruiter
 - When working in different time zones, align people in a time "band"; shift to teams based on time zones

 ## My key takeaways
 - There are many options for scaling and leadership must determine the best approach that works based on project/company needs, budget, and team expertise
 - Communication is key, over-communicate
-  - when working with remote teams have video conferences, align in timezones
+  - when working with remote teams have video conferences, align squads in timezones
 - Document everything.
-If it isn't documented, it doesn't exist (_how true is this!_)
+If it isn't documented, it doesn't exist
 - Building and maintaining culture is paramount
   - Have remote teams visit NYC, have NYC teams meet their remote coworkers
   - Focus on the why
 - Understand the local labor laws
 - Do your diligence and research, ensure the partner you are working with is ethical

-The great things is that these takeaways can (also) be applied to all teams regardless of size, location, and staffing strategy.
+The great things is that these takeaways can be applied to all teams regardless of size, location, and staffing strategy.